aweis89/ai-commit-msg.nvim/README.md

   -- Enable/disable the plugin
   enabled = true,

-  -- AI provider to use ("gemini", "openai", or "anthropic") provider = "gemini",
+  -- AI provider to use ("gemini", "openai", "anthropic", or "copilot") provider = "gemini",

   -- Whether to prompt for push after commit